 Edinburgh Castle

 The Edinburgh Castle is the most popular tourist attraction in all of Scotland.
-Did you know that it also provides one of the best views over the city?
-The castle sits atop Castle Rock, making it the centerpiece of the city.
-On your visit to the castle, enjoy more sweeping 360° views over the Edinburgh.
+The castle sits atop Castle Rock, making it the centerpiece of the city and one of the best places to get an elevated view.
+On your visit to the castle, enjoy more sweeping 360° views over Edinburgh.

 The Scott Monument